FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio packages uninstall [OPTIONS] [PACKAGES]...

-  The command 'apio packages uninstall' installs apio packages from your
+  The command ‘apio packages uninstall’ removes installed Apio packages from
-  system.
+  your system.
+The command does not uninstall the Apio tool itself.

   Examples:
     apio packages uninstall                 # Uninstall all packages.